 - “to help establish US teaching” 17:05 (page 29)

 - “record of 32 wins out of 38 title matches” 17:43 (page 29)

-These direct quotes demonstrate that Mr. Owens did not use my guide as a resource for a derivative work but rather lifted whatever text he needed to produce the video.
+These direct quotes demonstrate that Dr. Owens did not use my guide as a resource but rather lifted whatever text he needed to produce the video.
 In several other instances, my text had been slightly reworded yet I recognized it as mine.
-Initially I also thought some of the photos used had also come from this blog or from my Flickr account, but fortunately all images appear to be Mr. Owens own material.

-Regardless, what shocked me most was no mention of this blog nor the PDF guide.
-No credit where credit is due… as if Mr. Owens became an expert on this particular cemetery overnight.
-I wonder if he is being paid by YouTube & what percentage belongs to me.
+What shocked me most was no mention of this blog nor the PDF guide.
+No credit where credit is due… as if Dr. Owens became an expert on this particular cemetery overnight.

 In 2011, Sergio López Martínez asked if I would participate in a massive national project to catalog Argentina’s architectural heritage.
 Of course I agreed.
 His particular interest was in a set of photographs on a separate blog which I’d taken of the interior of the Confitería del Molino.
 At the time, the building had been closed to the general public & was in real danger of disintegrating into rubble.
 But for one week in 2004, the city government commandeered the former café & pastry shop to allow visitors inside.
 I sent him the photos I had, & they appeared in the series… along with a thank you credit + an invite to the formal release of the first book: